ravi9/openvino-wiki/BuildingForMacOS.md

   [Use Custom OpenCV Builds](#use-custom-opencv-builds-for-inference-engine) section for details.

-- To build the Python API wrapper, you must enable the `-DENABLE_PYTHON=ON` option.
+- To build the OpenVINO Runtime Python API, you must enable the `-DENABLE_PYTHON=ON` option.
 To specify an exact Python version, use the following suggested options:
    - If you installed Python through Homebrew* (recommended), please first install the following libraries and dependencies.
    ```sh